wesokuhara/restful-server/README.md

 ```

 ## Why?
-Often I find myself needing to rewrite and reimplement code to develop a REST API.
+Often I find myself needing to rewrite and reimplement code to develop a REST API server.
 This repo helps streamline that process, giving a simple boilerplate to start from.